Redeaux-Games/Nuclear-Engine/README.md

 Release: Provides maximum performance, use it if you are publishing your game.

-Some Dependencies needs to be downloaded and built manually, we plan to create a completely automated install that will automatically install the dependencies.
+Some Dependencies need to be downloaded and built manually, we plan to create a completely automated install that will automatically install the dependencies on your device.

 + __Requirements__
   - Visual Studio 2019